JerronAB/poetry/content/poem/breathing-machine.md

 More and more present in you

 You needed it, of course
-But without you, what is *IT*?

-A machine without a purpose.
+But it doesn't have a purpose without you

 Family sit around, I can hear your voice in theirs.